jingwenhuang96/certified-aws-developer-associate-notes/1-aws-fundamentals/ec2.md

     - X seconds (X > 60), it costs $0.023 * X / 3600
   - The best way to know the pricing is to consult the pricing page: https://aws.amazon.com/ec2/pricing/on-demand/

+## EC2 Key Pair
+- Create a new key pair, and download it to local.
+- Connect EC2 instance using SSH: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html

 ## AMIs
 ### What's AMI?
 - As we saw, AWS comes with base images such as: